Arvest Origin™ Credit Card Cardholder Agreement

 For Credit Card Tips from the Consumer Financial Protection Bureau

 To learn more about factors to consider when applying for or using a credit card, visit the website of the Consumer Financial Protection Bureau at www.consumerfinance.gov/learnmore.

 Either $10 or 3% of the amount of each balance transfer, whichever is greater.

 Either $4 or 4% of the amount of each cash advance, whichever is greater.

 How We Will Calculate Your Balance: We use a method called "average daily balance (including new purchases)."
 See your Cardholder Agreement for more details.
-For existing cardholders, to request a copy of your cardholder agreement, please call us at (800) 356-8085 or write to us at PO Box 6139, Norman, OK 73070.
+To receive a copy of your cardholder agreement, please call us at (800) 356-8085 or write to us at PO Box 6139, Norman, OK 73070.

 Balance Transfer: Minimum balance transfer amount is $250 per transfer.